minfux/website/content/blogs/thinkpad-lid-replacement/index.md

 ### Read the part number

-In the previous image, you can see the part number or “P/N, for short,” written out in the bottom-left corner of the lid.
+In the previous image, you can see the part number or “P/N, for short,” written out in the bottom left corner of the lid.
 In my case, the number is `FA12D000100`.
 We can now use this information to verify that we are purchasing the right part.

 {{< alert >}}
 **Warning!** It is very important that you buy a new component according to the part number that you have!
 In the case of the T480, there are two configurations available.
 One model with a plastic top lid and one with a magnesium composite top lid.
 Both come with different bezels that are not cross-compatible.